What is Open-Heart Surgery?

 Description of Open-Heart Surgery

 After the chest is opened, a part (or all) of the thymus gland is removed.
 The thymus gland is involved in the immune system; however, its removal has not been shown to lead to any immune compromise.
 The removal of the thymus is necessary to allow the surgeon to see and operate on the heart.
 The heart sits in a thin, leather like sac called the pericardium.
-To get access to the heart, the pericardial sac has to be opened.
+To get access to the heart, the pericardial sac must be opened.
 The surgeon often removes a small portion of the pericardium, to be used later to patch holes in the heart or patch vessels to make them bigger.
 Often the removed piece is treated with a chemical called glutaraldehyde to increase the stiffness of the pericardium, making it easier to work with during surgery.

 The removed pericardial piece is used during the operation as patch material for a variety of holes or defects within the heart.
 The removed piece of pericardium does not need to be replaced.